 3 How will school support my child and who will explain this to me?
-Once identified as having SEND the class teacher and SENDCo or Inclusion Manager will devise the most appropriate intervention for your child and your class teacher will discuss this with you.
-The class teacher plans adapted work for each child to ensure that progress is made across the curriculum.
-Adaptation means that the learning needs of your child are taken into account to meet their particular needs.
+Once identified as having SEN the class teacher and SENCO will devise the most appropriate intervention for your child and your class teacher will discuss this with you.
+The class teacher plans differentiated work for each child to ensure that progress is made across the curriculum.
+Differentiation means that the learning needs of your child are taken into account to meet their particular needs.
 This may be through questioning, learning opportunities planned, how their learning is recorded and the materials provided to support learning.
 There may be a Learning Support Assistant (LSA) or a Special Needs Assistant (SNA) assisting your child's learning.
 LSAs are allocated to each class to support learning under the guidance of the class teacher.
 SNA's are specifically trained to support children with SEN and deliver particular programmes to support a child's learning.
 This support may be in a small group or individually but your class teacher will explain this to you and how regular the sessions will be.
-The SENDCO or Inclusion Manager will be available to meet with parents of children with SEND at mutually agreed times.
-Transition meetings are held in the Summer term for some children with SEND if it is felt necessary.
+The SENCO will be available to meet with parents of children with SEN at mutually agreed times.
+Transition meetings are held in the Summer term for some children with SEN if it is felt necessary.
 4 How are school governors involved and what are their responsibilities?
-One of our governors (Mr C Mulholland) is responsible for SEND and he meets with the SENDCo and Inclusion Manager termly.
-A termly report is written by the SENDCo and Inclusion Manager.
-The progress of SEND children is monitored by the governors and they are advised of progress every term.
+One of our governors (Mr C Mulholland) is responsible for SEN and he meets with the SENCO during the school year.
+The progress of SEN children is monitored by the governors and they are advised of progress every term.
 The governors are not aware of names of children as confidentiality is maintained at all times.
-In collaboration with the Headteacher, SENDCo and the Inclusion Manager, the governors agree spending priorities for the SEND budget, with the overall aim being that children receive the support needed for them to make progress in their learning.
+In collaboration with the Headteacher and the SENCO the governors agree spending priorities for the SEN budget, with the overall aim being that children receive the support needed for them to make progress in their learning.
 5 How will the school curriculum be matched to my child's needs and what are the school's approaches to differentiation to help my child?
-All teachers plan and deliver an adapted curriculum matched to the needs of the children in their class.
+All teachers plan and deliver a differentiated curriculum matched to the needs of the children in their class.
 They are provided with learning activities that are appropriate for their level of learning and challenge.
 All teachers are clear on the expectations of delivering Higher Quality Teaching which aims to make provision for a range of children.
 This enables them to tailor the curriculum to meet the need of all pupils.
 Expertise from outside agencies may be drawn upon in order to match the curriculum to your child's needs.
+Where appropriate, individual and group interventions will be put in place by trained LSAs and teachers.